 Robert de Bellême submitted and was allowed to retain his Norman fiefs and his office as viscount of the Hiémois.
 Henry, however, remained wary of Robert and placed his followers in key positions in Normandy.
 In the rebellion of 1110-12 barons on the frontier of Normandy were dissatisfied with Henry's policies and his attempt to take custody of William Clito, the son of Robert Curthose.

 Robert played a central role in this rebellion, In 1112 he was sent as an envoy of the French king to Henry I to negotiate the release of Robert Curthose, whereupon Henry seized Robert and imprisoned him.
-Apparently Henry had charges already prepared; failing to attend Henry at his court after being summoned three times, of failing to render accounts, and of acting against his lord's interests.
-With Robert's imprisonment the rebellion against Henry collapsed.
+Henry had charges already prepared; failing to attend Henry at his court after being summoned three times, failing to render accounts, and acting against his lord's interests.
+With Robert's imprisonment, the rebellion against Henry collapsed.
 Robert spent the rest of his life as a prisoner; the exact date of his death is unknown.
-Stories of his brutality were circulated after his death, possibly insipring the legend of Robert the Devil, a sadistically cruel Norman knight fathered by Satan himself.
+Stories of his brutality were circulated after his death, possibly inspiring the legend of Robert the Devil, a sadistically cruel Norman knight fathered by Satan himself.